kingcons/cl-6502/src/lessons.md

 ## Apply is more expensive than you might think

-My second big speedup came from storing function objects (i.e. lambdas) instead of symbols to pass to apply.
+My second big speedup came from storing function objects (i.e. lambdas) to pass to funcall instead of symbols to pass to apply.
 We avoid the indirection of looking up a function in the current package and the indirection of packing and unpacking the function arguments in a list.